Genetic Screening Before Pregnancy

 Laws protect your right to health insurance and employment, but not long-term care, life, or disability insurance.
 You can read more here.

-Many insurance plans will cover medical DNA testing if there is a health problem in the person or family.
-However, some labs also offer tests for healthy adults for as low as $250.
+Many insurance plans will cover genetic testing if there is a health problem in the person or family.
+However, some labs also offer tests for healthy adults for a cash pay rate as low as $250.